lynnemunini/safecity-analysis/README.md

-# 🚨 Welcome to the SafeCity Data Analysis Repository 🚨
+# 🚨 SafeCity Data Analysis Repository 🚨

 This repository is responsible for analyzing crime reports, with the aim of identifying common patterns and providing insights to help identify high-risk areas and predict the likelihood of crimes happening in specific locations.
 The analysis is done using a dataset of crime reports from the city of Nairobi.